Annuities provide you with a guaranteed income for life in exchange for the funds you’ve built up in your pension.

 How do I purchase an annuity using my SIPP?

-If you wish to purchase a lifetime annuity and for us to pay your tax free lump sum then please complete the SIPP benefit form – annuity purchase.
-If you wish to transfer part, or all, of your SIPP to an insurance company to purchase an immediate annuity and for them to pay any tax free lump sum then please contact us for a transfer out form.
+If you want to transfer part or all of your SIPP to an insurance company to buy an annuity immediately, and want them to pay any tax-free lump sum, please contact us for a transfer-out form.

 What happens to my annuity when I die?